bowman2001/perplexdoc/content/doc/basic/emphasis/index.md

 - `__underscores__` lead to __underscores__.

 Strong emphasis is styled with a **bold** version of the normal text font.
 This way the emphasis stands out.
-A good choice for distinctively structured text like a documentation, because we recognize the heavier weight immediately while _scanning_ the pages.
+A good choice for distinctively structured text like a documentation, because we recognize the heavier weight immediately while scanning a page.

 ## Nested emphasis